 This brand dimension portrays masculinity and toughness and is perceived as rustic.
-The focus of such brands is predisposed towards the male gender.
+The focus of such brands is predisposed toward the male gender.
 The brand message for rugged products prefers to use dark colors and coarse details with solid and thick fonts.
 Such products are usually portrayed outdoors, usually under extreme weather conditions.

-Rugged brands aim to show their products as durable, sturdy, and meant for fearless people and risk-takers who treasure extraordinary experiences.
-For all of these brand dimensions, it is noteworthy to mention that brand personalities are similar to human nature and consist of bits of various sizes, the same way brand's personality is made up of multiple dimensions.
+Rugged brands aim to show their products as durable, sturdy and meant for fearless people and risk-takers who treasure extraordinary experiences.
+For all of these brand dimensions, it is noteworthy to mention that brand personalities are similar to human nature and consist of bits of various sizes, the same way a brand’s personality is made up of multiple dimensions.

 According to Forbes, consistent brand messaging, across all platforms, increases revenue by 23 percent.
 Building a brand personality is essential for any business, as it helps to create a consistent brand message that would come to be known as your brand voice.

 This brand voice is what your consumers would identify with and recognize whenever you call, so to speak, because they are already familiar with it.
 The absence of a brand personality would make your brand a stranger, and it’s common knowledge that strangers are always treated with mistrust and suspicion.
 The same applies to products without a personality, and the acceptance ratio would be lean.